- 17 °C62 percent cloud cover

 This is based on magnetic latitude, and Kp index is a global geomagnetic index, so treat it as a rule of thumb, not a location-specific guarantee.

-Tonight, the NOAA Kp index forecast is around 2.7.
-That is above the usual Kp index threshold for Levi, so you have a chance of seeing the aurora if the sky is clear.
+Tonight, the NOAA Kp index forecast is 3.0 to 3.8.
+You should have a good chance of seeing the aurora if the sky is clear.